The pros and cons of online appointment booking

 Another common fear is that non-ideal clients will somehow fill up your calendar.

-That said, when you’ve niched your practice to make is easier for ideal clients to find you, and you are clear about who you serve on your website, you’ll reduce non-ideal clients reaching out to book an appointment with you in the first place.
+That said, when you’ve niched your practice to make it easier for ideal clients to find you, and you are clear about who you serve on your website, you’ll reduce non-ideal clients reaching out to book an appointment with you in the first place.

-Of course, there’s still a chance that someone outside that niche will reach out to you.
 If and when this happens, you’ll have to decide what the best course of action is to refer them to more appropriate care.

-As clinicians, we also understand that sometimes a client will sound like a great fit, only for it to become apparent that they need a different intervention or level of care than we can provide after that intake session.
+Then, we meet with them and it becomes immediately apparent that they need a different intervention or level of care than we can provide after the intake session.

 Here’s how to steal my online scheduling workflow

 You might be wondering how exactly this online booking and scheduling might work in practice.
-As a fan of examples, allow me to share my appointment request workflow.

 In the interest of total transparency: since I moved into private practice, I’ve been a customer of SimplePractice’s practice management software.

-The SimplePractice appointment-request widget can be easily embedded into your website so that new clients can request an appointment and current clients can easily reschedule if needed, which makes my workflow a lot easier.
+The SimplePractice appointment-request widget can be easily embedded into your therapist website so that new clients can request an appointment and current clients can easily reschedule if needed, which makes my workflow a lot easier.

 If you’re already a SimplePractice customer, check out their step-by-step guide on navigating your calendar and enabling online booking.